 So how do you check if your dog is healthy?

-This article takes you through a ten-point health check that you can easily undertake at home.
+This article discuss about the best cbd oil for dogs with arthritis and takes you through a ten-point health check that you can easily undertake at home.
 It works just as well on cats as it does dogs and I’ve called it the DIY MOT health check.
 You can monitor your pets’ health in-between regular visits to your vet, which will help alert you to any problem areas.

 Should be clear and sparkling without any discharge or redness, as this could be a sign of infection.
 The eyelids should also be checked for warts or cysts.
 Diet can also have an impact on eye health, if you have concerns, consider switching your dog’s food.